Reviews You Can Rely On

 Somewhat noisy to sleep on

 When it comes to camping pillows, Trekology may be a slightly more obscure manufacturer.
 However, we were left feeling rather impressed following our first experience with the Trekology Aluft 2.0.
 The inflatable camping pillow market is already fairly saturated, so we were pleased to see a design where obvious effort was made to create quality-adding features.
 This pillow uses an entirely new, proprietary air valve to add and release air.
-It also employs a textured underside, which does a noticeable job at keeping the pillow in place.
+It also employs a textured underside, which does a noticeable job of keeping the pillow in place.
 Additionally, it comes with a snap-on elastic strap designed to hold the pillow from moving by snuggly looping around most single-sized sleeping pads.
 Most inflatable pillows do not come standard with this strap.
 At best, some may have loops on both sides of the pillow, leaving the owner to design their own strap system.
 The Aluft is also ergonomically shaped and has a curved top that will fit most mummy hoods.

 Read more: Trekology Aluft Pillow 2.0 review